Skip to content

 Hoopoe__15

 These birds are a popular subject of folklore and have been featured in various works of literature and art throughout history.
-Overall, hoopoes are a fascinating species of bird, with their unique appearance and behaviour.
+Overall, hoopoes are a fascinating species of bird, with their unique appearance and behavior.

 KingdomAnimalia